-She has two boys who are nearly 13 and nearly 11.
-The youngest is autistic and non-verbal.
+She has two boys – the youngest is autistic and non-verbal.
 He communicates by using a combination of Proloquo2go which is an IPAD app and by facilitated typing and writing.
 Jane is passionate about the rights of disabled children to access education fit for purpose.

 Alison is a Chartered Accountant and a member of the Institute of Taxation, and has worked as Director of Taxation in FTSE companies in London since 1995.